C8Costa/Edge-Ai-Resources/README.md

 # Edge-Ai-Resources
 This is a list of useful Edge Ai information, including hardware, software, scientific literature.
-With this repository with pretend to provide a extensive overview of edge ai resources,
+With this repository with pretend to provide a extensive overview of current edge ai resources, focusing on vision and audio applications.
+We try to gather the most important information including current hardware from the major IC manufactures and some from vaiable startups.

 ## Index
 - [Hardware](#hardware)